 Hahn has held part-time instructional positions at the University of Wisconsin–Parkside, University of Minnesota and Western Michigan University.
 In addition to her current role at Western Michigan University, she is president of Jan Hahn Consulting, specializing in evaluation, planning and organizational improvement services.

-Her professional service includes leadership roles at the Association of Gerontology in Higher Education, Gerontological Society of America, Illinois Department on Aging and Illinois Office of Mental Health Systems Integration Task Force, and National Association of Geriatric Education Centers.
+Her professional service includes leadership roles at the Academy of Gerontology in Higher Education, Gerontological Society of America, Illinois Department on Aging and Illinois Office of Mental Health Systems Integration Task Force, and National Association of Geriatric Education Centers.
 She served as chair of the Ethnogeriatrics Task Force of the National Association of Geriatric Education Center from 2003 to 2005 and convener of the Alzheimer's Disease Research Interest Group of the Gerontological Society of America from 2002 to 2004.

 Hahn was principal investigator in the Illinois Department of Public Health's Describing Culture Change in Illinois Nursing Homes, coordinator and co-author of Physician Assistant Geriatric Education Enhancement Project and coordinator of The Midwestern Geriatric Education Center, funded by the Health Resources and Service Administration, Department of Health and Human Services.
 She has also held numerous contracts as an independent evaluation research consultant focusing on the evaluation of aging services.
 At WMU Hahn has been PI of two large grants with the State of Michigan.
 One project focused on behavior analysis with individuals with neurocognitive impairment and another focused on compliance and ethics training for skilled nursing facilities in Michigan.